MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/installation.md

 If you cancel the wizard, or receive an error, you can re-run the wizard using `G8000`.
 Once the wizard is complete your machine will reboot to reload the new settings, at which point MillenniumOS is ready for use.

 !!! note
+    MillenniumOS now supports resuming the wizard if it was not completed.
+Settings are saved to an intermediate file which is loaded when the wizard is started, and you will be prompted to continue where you left off, or restart.

+!!! note
     If you experience any connection issues during the wizard, you can usually reload your browser tab to trigger the next dialog.

 !!! warning